GMH-Code/Dwasm/README.md

 Generated files may contain changes unique to Dwasm.

+### MIDI Music

+The default OPL2 synthesiser sounds good, requires no extra files, and has a minimal build size.
+Timidity can be used for (subjectively) better-sounding music in certain mods and maps, but using it comes at the cost of a significantly larger build.

+You can skip to the next section if you want to stick to using OPL2, or, if you want to include Timidity support:

+1. Create a subfolder in `wasm/fs`, for example `soundfonts`.
+2. Place a Timidity-compatible soundfont collection in the new folder.
+Files must be in `.pat` format.
+3. Assuming the collection has a `timidity.cfg` file that describes the instrument setup, place that file into `wasm/fs`.
+4. Find and adjust the `dir` line in `timidity.cfg` to point to the soundfont folder, with the root adjusted, for example, `dir /soundfonts`.
+If the line does not exist, you may need to add it towards the top of the file.

+If you choose to prioritise build size over using Timidity, then the 'SDL' setting will not produce music.

+Many soundfont compilations on the Internet can sound great sometimes, but terrible at other times, which is why Timidity is not the default synthesiser.
+Care should be taken as some of the better-sounding collections on the Internet *claim* to be free, but if you open the `.pat` files in an editor, this does not always appear to be true.

 ### Dwasm

 To build the main project, place `prboomx.wad` and other files (such as an IWAD) that you would like to include into the `wasm/fs` folder.
 All filenames must be in **lowercase**.